 True sustainability springs from these simple truths.
 And while we describe them as what we believe, we know that enlightened people around the world understand these same truths in their own way.

 Our approach to sustainability at Sunrise Ranch is to seek to follow the natural order in all things.
-We celebrate the work of such leaders in sustainability as Allan Savory, who developed holistic management based on these same ideas; Joel Salatin, who embodies these practices; and Sally Fallon, who teaches traditional food preparation through Weston A. Price and Michael Pollan.
-And we deeply appreciate the courage of people like Foster Gamble and those involved in the Breakthrough Energy Movement. http://globalbem.com/
+We celebrate the work of such leaders in sustainability as Allan Savory, who developed holistic management based on these same ideas; Joel Salatin, who embodies these practices; and Sally Fallon Morrell, who teaches traditional food preparation through the Weston A. Price Foundation; and author Michael Pollan.
+And we deeply appreciate the courage of people like Foster Gamble and those involved in the Breakthrough Energy Movement.

 We are pleased to report that nature flourishes when we relate to it with care and respect.
 There is a great abundance of birds here and wild animals of so many kinds: elk, deer, turkeys, coyotes, foxes and many more, which, along with the plants, trees, insects, sunshine and rain, all contribute to this thriving ecosystem.

 The movement toward sustainability is a journey.
 We are on that journey with people around the world who are seeking wisdom in the middle of so much in our world that is unsustainable—war, carbon-fuel energy, fracking and the chemically based agribusiness that has so dominated the production of food in the United States.
 With an approach that begins with honoring Universal Being in all Creation, we are finding ways to live in harmony with our earthly home.

 We believe in the approach that building health is better than fighting disease.
 We had been finishing 1-year-old, mostly Beefmaster, Angus/Limousin, Charolais and Hereford cattle on our 120 acres of non-sprayed irrigated pasture; but in 2014, we began building our cow/calf operation, starting with breeding our 13 heifers with a Black Angus bull.
-While we may continue to purchase and finish grass-fed beef cattle in the short term to meet our production needs, we have a goal of breeding our whole herd on-site by the 2016 season.
+We maintain a sustainable herd of 30 cows, bred annually via artificial insemination, which keeps our operation self-sustaining and healthy.